jcgneto/CV/README.md

 # Research areas of interest

-Microbial population and community ecology.
+Bacterial population genomics and ecology.
-Gut microbiome of humans and animals.

 # Publications